 - Follow the brainstorming procedure to complete the maps.

-- Discuss with the class how to use the completed maps for studying, organizing ideas prior to writing, or categorizing information for speeches, interviews, or other presentations.
+- Discuss with the class how to use the completed maps for studying, organizing ideas before writing, or categorizing information for speeches, interviews, or other presentations.

 - Have students work in groups or pairs to complete a map for a concept in the current unit of study.

-- Encourage students to use their own knowledge to complete the maps, but allow them to use other resources as well.
+- Encourage students to use their knowledge to complete the maps, but allow them to use other resources.

 - Once the maps are completed, have students write a definition of the concept using the information from their maps.